Are you buying term life because it’s the best choice for you or because your agent doesn’t understand whole life insurance?

-Pros and Cons of Term Life vs Whole Life
+Term Life vs Whole Life Pros & Cons

 What are the main differences between the two, including the pros and cons, and what should you keep at the front of your mind when choosing the right policy for you and your family?

 The typical argument on term vs whole life regarding how long each lasts goes something like this: